talaman/terraform-kubeflow/README.md

 # terraform-kubeflow-local

-This repository contains a Terraform module that deploys Kubeflow on a local Kubernetes cluster.
+This repository contains a Terraform module that deploys a Standalone Kubeflow on a local Kubernetes cluster.

 ## Requirements